spotinst/help/src/docs/spot-security/features/iac-scan.md

 ![iac-8](https://github.com/spotinst/help/assets/106514736/f6d6dccc-ab04-4183-b5a8-1a62462bbbbf)

 After the PR integration is completed, pull requests will receive a comment from Spot Security if any findings are detected.
-The user that initiated the comment will be the individual whose access token was used to configure Repo Scanning.
+The user that initiated the comment will be the user whose access token was used to configure Repo Scanning.
 An example of a comment can be seen in the screenshot below.

 ![iac-9](https://github.com/spotinst/help/assets/106514736/5889a7e1-ef3a-40a3-92be-0a0a929b8c0a)